Should You File an Insurance Claim?

 Carfax reporting and diminished value effects

-First-time forgiveness can eliminate rate increases entirely
+First-time forgiveness can eliminate rate increases

 Second and third claims result in exponentially higher increases